 It can be easy to pray for someone.
 But what about walking with each other through the pain of loss, the pain of betrayal, and the pain of hardship?
 Believe me, I want to see the supernatural power of God on display, and I think it is a good thing.
 But I know, beyond a shadow of a doubt, it is meaningless if I cannot love the people right next to me.

 Did you know we launched a new website?
-Click this link to check it out!
+Check it out!

 Did you know we launched a new video series on the Desert Fathers and Mothers?
 Watch the video here!